puppetlabs/puppet-docs/source/puppet/5.0/deprecated_language.markdown

 In a future version of Puppet, this behavior will be removed.
 If the value of `ensure` isn't one of its allowed values, the Puppet run will fail with an error instead of attempting to create a symlink.

 To update, confirm that the `ensure` attribute of your `file` resources has one of its allowed values.
 If you rely on this implicit symlinking behavior, change the value of `ensure` to `link` and add a `target` attribute that contains the target path as its value.

+### Syntax highlighters for emacs and vim

+Outdated extension files with macros and configurations for the Puppet language syntax for emacs and vim have been completely removed.